raul23/nlp/README.rst

                            Method to use to detect text language.
 Choices are: [1, 2] (default: 1) -t THRESHOLD, --threshold THRESHOLD
-                           If this threshold (% of words in the text vocabulary that are unusual) is exceeded, then the language of the text is not English. (default: 25) -v, --verbose         Show more information for the given method such as the words considered as unusual (method 1). (default: False)
+                           If this threshold (% of words in the text vocabulary that are unusual) is exceeded, then the language of the text is not English.
+NOTE: This is an option for method 1.(default: 25)
+     -v, --verbose         Show more information for the given method such as the words considered as unusual (method 1). (default: False)
+     --log-level {debug,info,warning,error}
+                           Set logging level. (default: info)

 `:information_source:` The ``-t/--threshold`` option